-- Provide at least one private space for each cat.
-This could be a fancy kitty condo or simply a cardboard box with a hole in it.
+- Provide at least one private space for each cat in a multi-cat household.
+This could be a fancy kitty condo or just a cardboard box with a hole in it.
 Don’t disturb cats when they retreat to their private spaces unless absolutely necessary.

 - Ensure that each cat has his own food and water bowls, toys, litter box, and other resources.
 This reduces the likelihood of fights, as well as the accidents that occur when one cat views a single litter box as another cat’s territory and avoids it.